 "I hate mankind, for I think myself one of the best of them, and I know how bad I am." - James Boswell

-Today's video features a short presentation on the life of James Boswell.
+Today's video features a BBC documentary on James Boswell.
 Enjoy!